HYSTERICAL

 — Cheryl Strayed

-Add and review Hysterical on Goodreads (COMPLIMENTS ONLY):
+Add/rate/review Hysterical on Goodreads and/or StoryGraph (COMPLIMENTS ONLY).

 Not to be dramatic but between 2016 and 2018 I saw over twenty medical professionals for a variety of mysterious ailments.
 I had what millions of American women had: pain that didn’t make sense to doctors, a body that didn’t make sense to science, a psyche that didn’t make sense to mankind, and a voice that dogs could hear but people couldn't.